Treatment of Bee and Wasp Stings

 Medical Treatment for Bee and Wasp Stings continued...

-With multiple stings -- more than 10-20 -- but no evidence of an allergic reaction, you may require still need prolonged observation in the emergency department or admission to the hospital.
-At the point, the healthcare provider may order multiple blood tests.
+With multiple stings -- more than 10-20 -- but no evidence of an allergic reaction, you may still need prolonged observation in the emergency department or admission to the hospital.
+At that point, the doctor may order multiple blood tests.

 If you are stung inside the mouth or throat, you may may need to remain in the emergency department for observation, or you may need more intensive management if complications develop.

-If you are stung on the eyeball, you will likely need to be evaluated by an ophthalmologist (an eye doctor).
+If you are stung on the eyeball, you will likely need to be evaluated by an eye doctor.